xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-4.md

 </code>
 </pre>
 </div>
-On the example above, the highlighted two nibbles can be in the range of _00-ff_ on NCS 5700 platforms.
+In the example above, the highlighted two nibbles can be in the range of _00-ff_ on NCS 5700 platforms.
 For the first generation, NCS 5500/500 the block ID range is _00-3f_.

 ### Service Configurations

-As discussed in the Overview section, any type of service creation. show comamnds related to transport and service infra are common to all the NCS 500 and NCS 5500/5700 PIDs.
+As discussed in the Overview section, any type of service creation, show comamnds related to transport and service infra are common to all the NCS 500 and NCS 5500/5700 PIDs.
 The basic [Layer3](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-2/) and [Layer2](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-3/) service over SRv6 transport is already covered in our previous tutorials.

 <h2> Summary </h2>
 In this short article, we covered the fundamental difference in configuration approach for SRv6 transport between NCS 5700 and NCS 5500 platforms.
-Stay tuned for more SRv6 transport related contents.
+Stay tuned for more SRv6 transport related content.